Chocolate-Covered Doubloons

 The Legend of The Corsair Confectionaire

-In the year 1728, when most respectable young ladies were learning embroidery or how to faint gracefully, Lady Susannah Hoarnstone was busy perfecting the art of tempering chocolate in a castle kitchen after graduating from the American school, the University of Florida.
+In the year 1728, when most respectable young ladies were learning embroidery or how to faint gracefully, Lady Susannah Hoarnstone was busy perfecting the art of tempering chocolate in a castle kitchen after graduating from the University of Florida.
 Susannah has an uncanny ability to turn even the simplest biscuit into a masterpiece of chocolate and charm.
 As the eldest daughter of the Duke of Hoarnstone, she was expected to marry well, host lavish dinners, and generally behave like a beautiful doll with no opinions.

 But Sue had inherited something far more potent than noble manners — she had inherited her grandfather’s sweet tooth and his magnificent legacy.